myuh-club/myuh-club-homepage/index.md

 <h5>Landing Page</h5>

-Above is a visual representation of the difference in the navigation bar between signed in users and admins.
+Above is a visual comparison of the difference in the navigation bar between signed in users and admins.
 As of this image the view report page and edit club page are still under maintenance.
+The navigation bar components are seen conditionally based on who is logged in.
+[Find our landing page here.][Find our landing page here.](http://myuhclub.meteorapp.com/#/) However, be advised that if the user is not logged in, they will not be able to see these components.
+Even when a user is logged in, the navigation bar will change based on what role that user has.

 <p align="center">
 <img src='https://myuh-club.github.io/images/homepage.png' width='700' height='400' centered>